National Council for State Authorization Reciprocity Agreement (SARA)

 NC-SARA Student Complaint Process

 NC-SARA students have an avenue for filing complaints related to consumer protections and/or NC-SARA Policy with the institution.
 Note: NC-SARA complaints do NOT include complaints related to grades or student conduct violations.
-Additional information for filing complaints related to consumer protections can be found in the SARA Policy Manual (NC SARA RESOURCES/GUIDES).
+Additional information for filing complaints related to consumer protections can be found on the SARA Complaint Information webpage.

 - If a student is unable to reach a resolution with Guttman Community College, the first step is to file a complaint with the City University of New York Vice Chancellor for Student Affairs.